sandoche/Darkmode.js/README.md

 🌓 Add darkmode / nightmode to your website in a few seconds

+This library uses the css `mix-blend-mode` in order to bring Dark-mode to any of your website.
+You can use this library to display a widget or just use it programmatically without widget!

+I have been inspired by this article: https://dev.wgao19.cc/2019-05-04__sun-moon-blending-mode/

 ## Demo
 Check out the demo in these websites:
 - (coming soon)